PrudenciadoJP/My_Project_2023_Data_Jobs_Analysis/README.md

 - Excel: Used for data cleaning and basic analysis
 - SQL Server Management: Utilized for performing Exploratory Data Analysis (EDA) and querying data to gain deeper insights.
 - Power BI: Applied for Extract, Transform, and Load (ETL) processes, data visualization, data cleaning, and creating Data Analysis Expressions (DAX)
+- •	ChatGPT: For Improving Sentence and getting better suggestions and recommendations.

 ### Extract Transform and Load Data Using Excel
 Extract